maelyg/ONTViSc-hands-on-training/README.md

 AGTTTTGTAAGCTTCTTCTTGTACAACTGCCCTGACTGAGGCGTCAGTGACGTTTGCAAGTACCTTGGAAACCAAAGCCATAATAACTGGACGGAGGTCAAAGACCACTAGTGTTGTTATAAAGGGCTGGTTTGAGGTAGGTTGTGGTGGGTTGGTTTGTGGTGTGTTTTCC
 ```

-If you notice that there is a polyT tail at the start of the seqeunce, you can use [reverse complement](https://www.bioinformatics.org/sms/rev_comp.html) to reverese complement it before blasting it to NCBI for ease of interpretation.
+If you notice that there is a polyT tail at the start of the seqeunce, you can use [reverse complement](https://www.bioinformatics.org/sms/rev_comp.html) to reverse complement it before blasting it to NCBI, for ease of interpretation.
 The panel below shows the blast results:

 ```